 “The windows are scheduled to be washed next week!
 But have the roof anchors been certified for use?”.
-We occasionally encounter Property Managers who require a roof anchor inspection that forms a part of their fall arrest system.
-Often, they are not aware of whether they need a visual inspection or load test or that the certification of fall arrest systems is required by law.
+We frequently encounter Property Managers who require inspection of the roof anchors that form a part of their fall arrest system.
+Often, the Property Managers are not aware of whether they need a visual inspection or load test or even that the certification of fall arrest systems is required by law.

 Understanding a building’s roof anchor maintenance and inspection requirements is not difficult, and with relatively little effort, Property Managers can automate this process in 3 easy steps.